Drug addiction in women is a serious and rising problem that needs to be addressed in a different way than drug addiction in men.

 Drug Addiction in Women: Root Cause

 Other large differences in drug addiction in women can be in the reasons they take drugs in the first place.
-Women are far more likely to use drugs to self medicate.
+Women are far more likely to use drugs to self-medicate.
 Women may begin taking drugs to deal with a difficult situation or when suffering from issues such as depression, anxiety, or post-traumatic stress disorder in order to feel better.

 Men are far more likely to take drugs socially.
 The reasons that a person begins taking the substance they are addicted to is very important to take into account during treatment.

-Drug addiction in women and indeed anyone is a serious problem.
 Thanks to attention shifting from generalizing addiction as a man’s problem and learning more about drug addiction in women, treatment can be more effective for women.

 By personalizing treatment and dealing specifically with the unique issues that come with drug addiction in women, addicts have a higher success rate of maintaining long-term sobriety.
 If you or someone you care about is suffering from addiction, please call our counselors and let us help.